TalbotKnighton/trendify/docs/index.md

 ## Welcome to Trendify

 Welcome to the `trendify` python package.
-Trendify makes it easy to apply a user-defined processing function to raw input data and immediately generate static and interactive assets such as tables, graphs, etc.  This functionality is all run from a simple one-liner command line interface (CLI) which greatly simplifies post-processing for all kinds of batch processes.
+Trendify makes it easy to apply a user-defined processing function to raw input data and immediately generate static and interactive assets such as tables, graphs, etc.  This functionality is all run from a simple one-liner [command line interface (CLI)][cli] which greatly simplifies post-processing for all kinds of batch processes.

 ### Overview